 - Abstract Preparation

 - Manuscript Preparation

 Additionally, the BTO provides clinical research education and training for social and behavioral clinical research staff.
 Collectively, these supports aim to increase the pace, rigor, and translation of social and behavioral clinical research by efficiently supporting all aspects of complex single- and multi-site trials in training, compliance, design, implementation, monitoring, and dissemination.

 Internal NCH users may view the BTOs internal sharepoint for additional information: Behavioral Trials Office - Home (sharepoint.com)

 Meet Our Leadership

 The BTO team collaborates with research teams to provide the highest standard of services for social and behavioral trials.
 The research professionals’ skills in project management, methodology, biostatistics and study coordination allow them to support the viability of complex single and multi-site clinical trials.

 Dr. Joseph Rausch received his PhD in Quantitative Methods from the University of Notre Dame.
 Dr. Rausch is a quantitative methodologist and Principal Investigator within the Center for Biobehavioral Health and a Research Associate Professor of Pediatrics at The Ohio State University College of Medicine.
 His primary research focus is the analysis of longitudinal data within randomized clinical trials and prospective research studies.
-Prior to joining Nationwide Children's Hospital in 2015, Dr. Rausch was faculty at the University of Minnesota and the University of Cincinnati College of Medicine and Cincinnati Children's Hospital Medical Center.
-Dr. Rausch has served as a methodologist on over 80 peer-reviewed publications and more than 20 federally funded projects in the field of pediatrics, including providing mentorship on several NIH research career development awards and serving as the primary biostatistician on randomized clinical trials.
+Dr. Rausch works closely with BTO staff and investigators to support the biostatistics services offered by the BTO.
+Notably, Dr. Rausch has served as a methodologist, primary biostatistician, and mentor on over 80 peer-reviewed publications and more than 20 federally funded projects in the field of pediatrics.